JhulFramework/PHPServer4ODK/README.md

 ## PHPServer4ODK (Beta)
-Php server for ODK Collect
+PHP Server for ODK Collect
 - Its under developemnet but runnable

 ###Requirement